yochaigal/cairn/resources/frequently-asked-questions.md

   **Barry**: _"Good call.
 I'll yell out if something leaps out of the river and tries to eat you, too."_

   **Warden**: _"You step into the rushing river.
 It pulls on your legs, but otherwise you feel strong enough to cross without aide.
-Slowly, you begin to cross the river.
-With each step, you can see the colorful plants - algae, perhaps - glowing and moving in response to your footsteps.
+Slowly you begin your journey; with each step you can see the colorful plants - algae, perhaps - glowing and moving in response to your footsteps.
 It might also just be the light."_

+  **Esther**: _"Spooky.
+Can I feel anything?"_

+  **Warden**: _"Only the wetness of the river.
+Perhaps a distant tickling, but that good be reeds.
+You are about halfway across when **Barry sees something moving in the waters ahead.
+It is jet-black and sleek, like an eel.
+It is also around 5 feet long."_

+  **Barry**: _"I warn her to pull back."_

+  **Esther**: _"Am I faster than this thing?"_

+  **Warden**: _"Hmm...
+You'd have to make a DEX save."_

+  **Esther**: _"Sorry **Barry**, I want to see if I can outrun it.
+We'll figure out how to get you over after.
+Here goes...
+A 2!
+Yes!
+I charge across."_

+  **Warden**:

 </details>